-The diaphragm, resonator and vacuum chamber covering the resonator that constitute the silicon resonant sensor are all formed of single crystal silicon by semiconductor process technology.
+The diaphragm, resonator and vacuum chamber covering the resonator, which constitute the silicon resonant sensor, are all formed from single crystal silicon using semiconductor processing technology.
 Two resonators are placed at positions where tension and compressive forces are generated on the diaphragm.
-The resonators are excited by a magnetic circuit.
-As they are in the vacuum chamber, vibration attenuation is suppressed, and a high Q factor can be obtained.
-When the silicon diaphragm is deformed by application of pressure, the resonators are distorted and their resonant frequencies change [7].
-The frequencies of the two resonators are detected and the difference is converted into a pressure value.
-Also, the RSG output value is corrected using correction factors calculated from the relationship between the applied pressure and the frequencies of the resonators.
-The silicon resonant sensor has excellent reproducibility and little secular change because its pressure detection part is formed of single crystal silicon [7], which is an elastic material.
+The resonators are then excited by a magnetic circuit, while since they are located in the vacuum chamber, any vibration attenuation is suppressed, and a high Q factor can be obtained.
+When the silicon diaphragm is deformed by the application of pressure, the resonators are distorted and their resonant frequencies change [7].
+The frequencies of the two resonators are then detected and the difference is converted into a pressure value.
+In addition, the RSG output value is corrected using correction factors calculated from the relationship between the applied pressure and the frequencies of the resonators.
+The silicon resonant sensor has excellent reproducibility and exhibits only slight secular change since its pressure detection part is formed of single crystal silicon [7], which is an elastic material.
 This characteristic contributes to the achievement of high stability.

 Figure 1.
-Calibration results of the 10 kPa RSG #A from 2014 to 2016.
+Calibration results for the 10-kPa RSG #A from 2014 to 2016.

-Figure 1 shows the calibration results of 10 kPa differential pressure RSG which is equipped with YOKOGAWA’s silicon resonant sensor (10 kPa RSG) by comparison to YOKOGAWA's double pressure balances.
-The range of calibration values in 2 years was within 0.06 Pa, and the long-term stability required for a transfer standard showed good results.
-On the other hand, the inflection points were observed on the calibration curves [11].
-YOKOGAWA 10 kPa RSG, which has been used for a transfer standard, has the same tendency.
-Stability and hysteresis, which are elements of the basic performance, are determined by the structure of sensor, such as the detection part of silicon resonant sensor and the diaphragm of pressure detector section.
-In contrast, the linearity can be improved with the adjustment method.
-Therefore, we have newly developed an RSG and worked on the basic performance confirmation and linearity improvement by adjustment.
+Figure 1 shows the calibration results of a 10-kPa differential pressure RSG, which was equipped with Yokogawa’s silicon resonant sensor (10-kPa RSG), in relation to the company’s double pressure balances.
+The range of calibration values over a two-year period was within 0.06 Pa, while the long-term stability required for a transfer standard demonstrated good results.
+However, inflection points were observed on the calibration curves [11].
+The Yokogawa 10-kPa RSG, which has been used as a transfer standard, has the same tendency.
+The stability and hysteresis, which are crucial elements of the basic performance, are determined by the structure of the sensor in terms of, for example, the detection part of the silicon resonant sensor and the diaphragm of the pressure detector section.
+Meanwhile, the linearity can be improved using the adjustment method.
+With all this in mind, we developed a new RSG and worked on the confirmation of the basic performance and the improvement in linearity via adjustment.

 COLLABORATIVE RESEARCH WITH NMIJ/AIST

-We aim to develop an RSG that can be used for a transfer standard for international comparison and that can be continuously supplied.
+The aim is to develop an RSG that can be used for a transfer standard for international comparison, one that can be continuously supplied.
 In order to confirm the basic performance of the RSG, development using national standards is necessary.
-YOKOGAWA started a collaborative research with NMIJ/AIST in 2016.
-The collaborative research has enabled evaluation by national standards.
+In 2016, Yokogawa initiated a collaborative research alongside the NMIJ and the AIST, which has enabled an evaluation based on national standards.

-An RSG traceable to national standards or an RSG directly calibrated by the national standards was used as the standard device for adjustment.
-The RSG measured value was corrected with a calibration value and used as a standard value.
-We repeated simulation with the standard value and the frequency data of resonators and attempted to optimize the pressure points used for the adjustment.
+An RSG corresponding to national standards or an RSG directly calibrated by these standards was used as the standard device for adjustment.
+The RSG measured value was corrected via a calibration value and was subsequently used as a standard value.
+Repeated simulations were then conducted using the standard value and the frequency data of the resonators and attempted to optimise the pressure points used for the adjustment.
 The effect of the adjustment was confirmed by directly comparing the adjusted RSG with the national standards.
 The development was carried out according to the following procedure:

-YOKOGAWA produces an RSG (referred to as RSG #A).
+Yokogawa produce an RSG (referred to as RSG #A).

-Calibrate the RSG #A (10 kPa by YOKOGAWA, the others by NMIJ/AIST).
+Calibrate the RSG #A (the 10 kPa by Yokogawa, the others by NMIJ/AIST).

-YOKOGAWA feeds back the result of 2), corrects the output of RSG #A and use it as the standard device to newly adjust another RSG (referred to as RSG #B).
+Yokogawa feed back the result of 2), correct the output of RSG #A and use it as the standard device to newly adjust another RSG (referred to as RSG #B).

-NMIJ/AIST evaluates the RSG #B adjusted in 3) for the confirming the effect of the adjustment.
+NMIJ/AIST evaluate the RSG #B adjusted in 3) to confirm the effect of the adjustment.

-The following shows the way of adjusting RSGs by YOKOGAWA:
+Meanwhile, the following outlines Yokogawa’s procedure for adjusting the RSGs: